- Fleet capital and repair costs significantly more than administration and licensure.

 - This article is for fleet managers and small business owners who rely on company vehicles looking to reduce the costs of their fleet.

 The costs of operating a fleet of vehicles run far beyond the purchase prices.
 Managing a whole fleet of business vehicles is a sizable cost to your company.
 Although your fleet is vital for timely service, your operations will result in far less profit if your vehicles are rapidly draining your bank account.
-The good news is that lowering your fleet maintenance costs is indeed possible, especially with GPS fleet tracking and telematics systems.
+The good news is that lowering your fleet maintenance costs is indeed possible, especially with GPS fleet management and telematics systems.

 Types of fleet maintenance costs